 Issues of academic and personal misconduct by undergraduate, graduate and professional students are referred to the Office of Student Support & Judicial Affairs.
-For more information, go to the SJA website at http://sja.ucdavis.edu.
-The SJA office can be contacted at (530) 752-1128 or ossja@ucdavis.edu.
+For more information, go to the SJA website at https://ossja.ucdavis.edu/.
+The OSSJA office can be contacted at (530) 752-1128 or ossja@ucdavis.edu.